Best leg exercisers for seniors to improve mobility while seated

 Weight

 Weight is another factor you can’t ignore when shopping for a leg exerciser for the elderly.
 It directly affects the ease of transport.
 The lighter an exerciser, the easier it is to move around.
 If you will be moving your machine around a lot, you should opt for a lightweight product.
+However, you may choose a heavier leg exerciser if it has transportation wheels or you have a permanent station for it.

 If you want an alternative exercise tool that you can move around seamlessly, a walking cane is your guy.
 Luckily for you, we have the best walking canes for balance reviewed in this article.

 Leg exercisers generally feature multiple moving speeds.
 These speeds range from gentle to vigorous.
 So, you’ll have to choose what works for you.
 It’s always good to have as many speed options as possible.
 That way, you will have a higher chance of finding the perfect pace for your legs.
+In general, more options mean better customization:

-Ergonomics directly impact the ease of use and comfort.
-So, you’ll need to consider them when shopping for a leg exerciser for seniors.
 Apart from comfort, ergonomics can mean an exerciser having folding legs and providing multiple workout programs.
 You can use such a leg exerciser by placing your feet flat on the ground or raising them with an ergonomic tilt.
+Ultimately, opt for a product with an ergonomic design that works best for you.

 A leg exerciser’s power determines the intensity of its movement.
 A suitable leg exerciser for seniors should be low-impact because the users have limited mobility.
 The machine’s movement should be gentle and continuous so that the elderly don’t get hurt.
 So, look out for a leg exerciser with low power.